Understanding Curriculum Learning in Policy Optimization for Online Combinatorial Optimization: Performance Analysis

-\section{Performance analysis}
+\section{Performance Analysis}

-Our analysis contains two important components, namely \rebut{the sub-optimality gap guarantee of the NPG we proposed, and the efficacy guarantee of Curriculum Learning on Secretary Problem}.
-The first component can also be extended to history-dependent policies with features being the tensor products of features from each time step (which is exponentially large).
+Our analysis contains two important components, namely the sub-optimality gap guarantee of the NPG we proposed, and the efficacy guarantee of Curriculum Learning on BCP.
+The first component can also be extended to history-dependent policies with features being the \emph{tensor products} of features from each time step (exponentially large).